jplessey/capstone_project_5/README.md

 * Working with CloudFormation to deploy clusters
 * Building Kubernetes clusters

+I took a web app, performed linting tests on all the code, containerized the application by building a Docker image, pushed the image into a public repo and then deployed the application on a kubernetes cluster provided by the AWS EKS Service.

+The kubernetes cluster consisted of 2 worker nodes created using <a href="https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html">eksctl</a>.

 ### The WebApp

-I used a Flask app which consisted of a landing page for an imaginary guitar company called "J&P Guitars".
-It was inspired by this previous <a href="https://github.com/jplessey/musician_project">project</a>.
+I used a Flask app which consisted of a landing page for an imaginary guitar manufacturing company called "J&P Guitars".
-The idea of the app is that any user can visit the page and subscribe to the company's newsletter.
-After submitting the email, the user will receive a welcome email from the company.
+For details about the app, you can go to <a href="https://github.com/jplessey/musician_project">this repo</a>.

 <img src="screenshots/jpguitars.png">